Updated: August 2014

 1998 A month after newly elected President Joseph Estrada signed an August human-rights accord with communist rebels, the government postponed planned peace talks.

-1997 In November ,the government suspended more than two years of peace talks with Netherlands-based New Democratic Front (NDF) leaders.
+1997 In November ,the government suspended more than two years of peace talks with Netherlands-based National Democratic Front of the Philippines (NDFP) leaders.

-1996 Peace talks between the government and the New Democratic Front (NDF) remain stalled.
+1996 Peace talks between the government and the National Democratic Front of the Philippines (NDFP) remain stalled.

-1995 In June, formal peace talks between the New Democratic Front (NDF) and the government collapsed immediately after they started in Brussels.
+1995 In June, formal peace talks between the National Democratic Front of the Philippines (NDFP) and the government collapsed immediately after they started in Brussels.
 The government did reach a peace settlement in October with military rebels who had attempted seven coups between 1987 and 1990.